Dental subluxation: Management

 If there is any doubt of head injury or aspiration, the patient should attend the nearest accident and emergency service prior to receiving dental treatment.

-Having ruled out serious injuries, it is then important to undertake a full trauma, dental and medical history.
+Having ruled out serious injuries, a full trauma, dental and medical history is undertaken.
 This will include understanding if the patient is currently having symptoms, has a history of dental trauma, and their tetanus status.

 Following a complete history, a clinical examination is then undertaken.